-Norman migrated to the United States at the age of 12 and and was raised in New York City.
-In 2005 she relocated to Atlanta and studied at Georgia State University (BFA, 2014).
-She is the recipient of the Walthall Artist Fellowship (2016), IDEA Capital (2015) and the Mary Brock Williams Scholarship (2013).
+Norman migrated to the United States at the age of 12 and was raised in New York City.
+In 2005 she relocated to Atlanta and studied at Georgia State University (BFA, 2014) and the School of the Art Institute of Chicago (MFA, 2018).
 Her work can be found in numerous public collections throughout region including The High Museum of Art, Hammonds House Museum and Clark Atlanta University Art Museum.

 Norman lives and works in Atlanta and is represented by Sandler Hudson Gallery.